dendrux

 2. Richer payloads.
 A notifier receives the full Message, LLMResponse, ToolCall, and ToolResult objects.
 The DB event log stores a condensed projection (token counts, tool name, iteration, a correlation id).
 If you want the entire prompt, the entire response, or the full tool result, you get it in-memory in the callback.
 Persisting all of that would bloat the DB; putting it in the notifier avoids the tradeoff.

 3. Out-of-band destinations.
-Slack, Datadog, a custom websocket, a tqdm progress bar: none of these are storage.
+Slack, Datadog, OpenTelemetry, a custom websocket, a tqdm progress bar: none of these are storage.
 They do not want SSE.
 A notifier lets them hook in without pretending to be a durability layer.

 The recorder is the run's canonical record.
 The notifier is its live broadcast.
 They coexist because their jobs are different, and the failure policies match those jobs: the canonical record refuses to drop rows, the live broadcast refuses to block the source.